apache/cordova-discuss/proposals/ios-whitelist-removal.md

-# Removal of Cordova iOS Native Whitelist
+# Proposal to Remove the Cordova iOS Native Whitelist

 This proposal is to advocate for the removal of the usage of the cordova-plugin-whitelist plugin in cordova-ios-4.x.